olekscode/Booklet-ASimpleMemoryGame/Chapters/BuildingUIBoard.md

 Let us define the class `MGGameElement` that will represent the game board.
 As for the `MGCardElement`, it inherits from the `BlElement` class.
-This view object holds a reference to the game model.
+The instance variable `memoryGame` holds a reference to the game model.

 ```
 BlElement << #MGGameElement
 	slots: { #memoryGame };